8 MIN READ

 Power and influence theories of leadership take an entirely different approach – these are based on the different ways that leaders use power and influence to get things done, and they look at the leadership styles that emerge as a result.

-Perhaps the most well-known of these theories is French and Raven's Five Forms of Power.
+Perhaps the best-known of these theories is French and Raven's Five Forms of Power.
 This model highlights three types of positional power – legitimate, reward, and coercive – and two sources of personal power – expert and referent (your personal appeal and charm).
 The model suggests that using personal power is the better alternative, and that you should work on building expert power (the power that comes with being a real expert in the job) because this is the most legitimate source of personal power.

 Another leadership style that uses power and influence is transactional leadership.
 This approach assumes that people do things for reward and for no other reason.
 Therefore, it focuses on designing tasks and reward structures.
-While this may not be the most appealing leadership strategy in terms of building relationships and developing a highly motivating work environment, it does work, and leaders in most organizations use it on a daily basis to get things done.
+While this may not be the most appealing leadership strategy in terms of building relationships and developing a highly motivating work environment, it often works, and leaders in most organizations use it on a daily basis to get things done.

 Similarly, leading by example is another highly effective way of influencing your team.